Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 * Fill = 0
 * Grade 0,
 * Weight 200,
-* Optical Size = 48
+* Optical Size = 24 (1dp = 1pixel)
 * Select parameterized icon and from the dialog box select
   * SVG download
-  * Color = #000000
+  * Color = #000000 (for Light Theme), or
+  * Color = #E5E5F6 (for Dark Theme)
-  * Size = 24
+  * Size = 24|48 (depending on the resolution you like to design with.)
   * Downlad SVG
+  * Rename in a Slicer-compatible way.

+If using the icon as-is, you're done!
+Keeping in mind that users may encounter this icon in other software they use, it's good practice to only use this icon to represent the concept it was intended for.
+To represent a different concept, modify the icon in some distinct way to represent your concept.

+## Basing a Slicer icon on a Material Symbols Icon.

+Note: as part of a font library, each Materials Symbols icon is described by a set of closed and filled curves.
+Designing with the icons configured as above, respecting the drawable area noted on the templates, and using Slicer's palette to create both Light and Dark themed versions will help to keep new icons visually compatible with Slicer's existing application icons.
+Editing these closed curves can be tricky to do well, so if you're not going to use the icon exactly as-is, you may want to use it as a temporary guide for creating your own version using simple vector elements.
+If so, please also see the New Icon Design Recommendations below.

-## Designing with a Material Symbols Icon using the Slicer Icon template.
+## Using one of Slicer's templates with a Material Symbols Icon.

-Depending on your resolution preference for designing the icon, open either Slicer's 24dp template or Slicer's 48dp template in the design software of your choice.
+Depending on your resolution preference for designing the icon, open either Slicer's 24x24IconTemplate template (in which 1dp = 1 pixel) or Slicer's 48x48IconTemplate (in which 1dp = 2 pixels) in the design software of your choice (specific advice will be given for Inkscape V1.3).
 Then import the svg into that template.
-If using the 48dp template, scale the entire icon by 200%.
-Note: as part of a font library, each icon is described by a set of closed and filled curves.
-Designing with the icons configured above, respecting the drawable area noted on the templates, and using Slicer's palette to create both Light and Dark themed versions will help to keep new icons visually compatible with Slicer's existing application icons.

-Editing these curves can be tricky, so if you're not going to use the icon exactly as-is, you may want to use it as a temporary guide for creating your own version using simple vector elements.
-If so, please also see the New Icon Design Recommendations below.
+If using the 48x48IconTemplate, scale the entire icon by 200% to preserve pixel-perfect rendering at Slicer's minimum 24x24dp resolution.
+Each template includes a frame that indicates the content-free 2dp perimeter; content should be designed to fit within the 20x20dp space enclosed by the padding.
+If necessary, visual elements (like the tip of an arrow) can sneak into the padding.
+No content should extend entirely to the edge, or into the trim (beyond the edge).

+To create a LightTheme version of your icon, select all visual elements and set their fill color to Slicer's Default Light Theme Stroke #000000.
+To create a DarkTheme version of your icon, select all visual elements and set their fill color to Slicer's Default DarkTheme Stroke #E5E5F6.
+Finally, when you are finished with your design, the padding should be deleted before saving the new icon SVG.

+## Creating Slicer Icons from Scratch using a template.

+If using Inkscape, helpful tips for configuring Inkscape and importing Slicer's SimpleColorPalette are below.

+If using SVG-Edit, some helpful tips for

 ## Visual appearance guidelines